-- From 1 June: You have requested or received no suspension of payment or bankruptcy for you, your business, or one of the partners with whom you work.
-If this is the case, however, you will not be eligible for a loan to be used for your working capital under Tozo 2.
+- From 1 June 2020: You have not applied for or received a suspension of payment or bankruptcy for you, your business, or one of the partners with whom you work.
+If this is the case, you will not be eligible for a loan for your working capital.

 What does the support consist of?

 You can apply for an interest-bearing loan of up to €10,157 for working capital to reduce your liquidity problems.
-The maximum of €10,157 applies for the Tozo 1 and Tozo 2 measures jointly.
-The interest rate of this loan is 2%.
-The loan must be repaid over a period of at most three (3) years, with payments starting only from 1 January 2021.
+The maximum of €10,157 applies for the Tozo 1, 2, 3 , 4 and 5 schemes jointly.
+The interest rate on this loan is 2%.
+The loan must be repaid over a period of at most 5 years.
+Repayment is only required from 1 January 2022.

-We aim to process your request with four (4) weeks.
-In any case, you will receive a message from us within eight (8) weeks.
+We aim to process your application with four weeks.
+In any case, you will receive a message from us within eight weeks.

 Who can apply?

-Entrepreneurs who live abroad, have established their company in the Netherlands, and are suffering demonstrable financial damage because of the corona crisis.
+Entrepreneurs who live abroad, have established their company in the Netherlands, and are suffering demonstrable financial loss due to the COVID-19 pandemic.

-Entrepreneurs who live across the border and have established their business in the Netherlands are not eligible for income support for living expenses in the Netherlands.
+Entrepreneurs who live across the border and have established their business in the Netherlands are not eligible for support for living expenses in the Netherlands.
 For this support, they can apply to their country of residence.
-At the European level, agreements have been made that the country of residence is responsible for providing income support (also called social assistance).
-In Belgium, the Public Social Welfare Centre (OCMW) can provide more information about this; in Germany, please consult the Jobcenter.
-In each country, certain conditions apply for the receipt of social assistance.
+Agreements have been made at EU level that the country of residence is responsible for providing this support (also called social assistance).
+In Belgium, the Public Social Welfare Centre (OCMW) can provide more information about this; in Germany, please consult the JobCenter.
+In each country, certain conditions apply to the receipt of social assistance.

-In Belgium, the regular (more difficult) conditions for receiving subsistence income apply.
-Caution!
-This is the regular Belgian social welfare benefit which, in terms of conditions, is not comparable with the Tozo in the Netherlands.
-In the assessment of requests for subsistence income, the country in which the business of Belgian residents is located plays no role.
-This means that requests from persons who live in Belgium and have their business across the border (for example, in the Netherlands) will be considered via the regular procedure.
-In Germany, as well, the country in which the business of residents is located plays no role; requests from entrepreneurs at the border are handled via the regular procedure.
+In Belgium, the regular (stricter) conditions for receiving subsistence income apply.
+Please note: this is the regular Belgian social assistance benefit and is not comparable with the Dutch Tozo in terms of the conditions that apply to it.
+In the assessment of applications for subsistence income, the country in which the business of Belgian residents is located plays no role.
+This means that applications from persons who live in Belgium and have their business across the border (for example, in the Netherlands) will be considered via the regular procedure.
+According to the rules in Germany, the country in which the business of residents is located plays no role; applications from entrepreneurs in the border region are handled via the regular procedure.

 Residence in the Netherlands but company abroad

-Entrepreneurs who live in the Netherlands with their business located across the border must appeal to the country in which their business is located for financial support of their business.
-In the Netherlands, they are only eligible for temporary income support for living expenses (for three consecutive months).
-This request must be made in the municipality where they reside.
+Entrepreneurs who live in the Netherlands with their business located across the border must appeal to the country in which their business is located for financial support for their business.
+In the Netherlands, they are only eligible for support for living expenses.
+This application must be made to the municipality where they reside.

-Entrepreneurs who live in the municipalities of Beek, Brunssum, Eijsden-Margraten, Gulpen-Wittem, Landgraaf, Maastricht, Meerssen, (formerly) Nuth, (formerly) Onderbanken, Simpelveld, Sittard-Geleen, Stein, Vaals, Valkenburg aan de Geul, and Voerendaal can request income support via this page.
+Entrepreneurs who live in the municipalities of Beek, Brunssum, Gulpen-Wittem, Landgraaf, Maastricht, Meerssen, (formerly) Nuth, (formerly) Onderbanken, Simpelveld, Sittard-Geleen, Stein, Vaals, Valkenburg aan de Geul, and Voerendaal can apply for support for living expenses via this page.

 Warning for Tozo application intermediaries

-Note: Currently, there are companies who are offering to assist entrepreneurs with their application for the Temporary benefit for self-employed persons (Tozo) This assistance is usually not free of charge and may have financial consequences.
-You as an entrepreneur do not have to incur any extra costs.
+Please note: There are companies that are offering to assist entrepreneurs with their application for the Temporary bridging measure for self-employed professionals (Tozo).
+This assistance is usually not free of charge and may have financial consequences.
+If you are an entrepreneur, you do not have to incur any extra costs.
 We are happy to help you with your application.